How do I troubleshoot IRSA errors in Amazon EKS?

 Note: Replace CLUSTER_NAME with your cluster name and REGION_CODE with cluster Region.

-Verify that your pod identity webhook is injecting environment variables to your pods that use IRSA
+Verify that your pod identity webhook injects environment variables to your pods that use IRSA

 kubectl get pod <pod-name> -n <ns> -o yaml | grep aws-iam-token